krilleellerstoffe/krilleellerstoffe/README.md

 My course involves a lot of learning about and practising Agile processes, using modern techniques for software development.

-- 🌱 I’m currently learning about applied software architecture and research methodologies.
+- 🌱 I’m currently learning about client side web applications, C# & .NET, and procedural content generation while I work on my examination project.

 <!--
 **krilleellerstoffe/krilleellerstoffe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.